So many fine things get more active in the spring. Like fish. And the anglers who love to catch them.

-Here's how all our elements work together for that next dream fishing trip.
+Here's how all of our elements work together for that next dream fishing trip.

 Lots of combinations

-The Adirondacks are known for its glacier-formed water bodies, which channels and catches all that snow melting from our mountaintops.
+The Adirondacks are known for its glacier-formed waterbodies, which channels and catches all that snow melting from our mountaintops.
 But the area around Tupper Lake combines them in rare ways.
-For instance, there's the lake which is known as Big Tupper.
+For instance, there's the lake known as Big Tupper.

 Having islands and a rugged shoreline accompanying a body of water is like folding a piece of paper to create more surfaces.
 Every fold and wrinkle means more room for small fish to hide and eat, for long enough to become big fish.

-There's still plenty of the classic Adirondack ponds for fishing from canoe or guideboat, but the waters around Tupper Lake are much bigger in scale and complexity.
+There's still plenty of the classic Adirondack ponds for fishing from canoe or guide boat, but the waters around Tupper Lake are much bigger in scale and complexity.
 At the southern end, the Bog River roars into the lake at Bog River Falls.
 At the northern end, the Raquette River flows under the Moody Bridge to create Raquette Pond and Big Simon Pond.
-In between is nine miles of lake, 6,000 acres in size, with twenty-eight miles of shoreline.
+In between is 9 miles of lake, 6,000 acres in size, with 28 miles of shoreline.

 That's a lot of folding.

 We don't stop there.
-There's fantastic lake fishing, but there's also the joys of river fishing, too.
+There's fantastic lake fishing, but there's also the joys of river fishing.
 So much of Raquette River twists through our territory that there's two sections: one for marsh habitats, and one for the more turbulent waters near Setting Pole Dam.

-"...there aren't many lakes that can support these kind of fish.
-The lake has to be deep, it has to be cold, it has to have the right amount of oxygen and Tupper Lake has it all.
+"...there aren't many lakes that can support these kinds of fish.
+The lake has to be deep, it has to be cold, it has to have the right amount of oxygen, and Tupper Lake has it all.
 It has over 28 miles of shoreline and it reaches depths of over a hundred feet.
-To have these lakers lurking in the depths, while you are fishing for bass and northern (pike) along the shoreline - my goodness, the opportunities and the fishing enjoyment you can have here I don't think can be rivaled by many places in this country."
+To have these lakers lurking in the depths, while you are fishing for bass and northern (pike) along the shoreline -- my goodness, the opportunities and the fishing enjoyment you can have here I don't think can be rivaled by many places in this country."

 Fish are raised in special hatcheries in nearby Lake Clear.
-With the help of local knowledge, they are released right into the right places, and depths, these little guys should land in.
-This creates more fish to grow big enough to be thrilling to catch.
+With the help of local knowledge they are released in the right places and depths these little guys should land in.
+This means more fish grow big enough to be thrilling to catch.